peter88213/nv_zim/README.md

 - Lets you connect an existing Zim notebook as a *project wiki* with the *novelibre* project.
 - Lets you create a new project wiki that is either blank, or populated with all characters, locations, and items of the *novelibre* project.
-- Adds **Wiki page** link buttons to the book/characters/locations/items/plot lines properties.
+- Adds **Wiki page** link buttons to the book/characters/locations/items properties.
   Clicking on a link button opens the corresponding *Zim* wiki page, if existing.
   Otherwise, a new project wiki page can be created.
 - Newly created wiki pages contain descriptions and other meta data.